-The Manitoba Keewatinowi Okimakanak (MKO) Inc. Client Navigator provides access to health services to registered First Nations and Inuit members who are experiencing difficulties with the Non-Insured Health Benefits (NIHB) and other related provincial programs and services.
+The MKO Client Navigator Program provides access to health services for registered First Nations and Inuit members who are experiencing difficulties with the Non-Insured Health Benefits (NIHB) and other related provincial programs and services.

 To improve access to health services delivery for members seeking medical care while in transit or to acquire supplies and equipment.

 - Serve as first point of contact for communities, organizations, and individuals for the purpose of facilitating access to the NIHB program and provide support for NIHB denials and appeals

 - Collaborate with NIHB regional office (FNIHB) on programs, projects, and initiatives that would improve awareness and access to the NIHB Program and better integration of health services

 - Develop a communication strategy and implement approaches to improve awareness and understanding of the NIHB Program

 - Promote an understanding of the Navigators role and responsibilities to the MKO communities, health care providers, and agencies